Anjie-MF/sudokuShowcase/README.md

 * Creating a dynamic timer that pauses, resets, and starts

-Although I didn’t finish the crossword logic or fully implement out the Sudoku game, the knowledge and skills gained from this project have fundamentally changed the way I will approach future projects.
+Although I didn’t finish the crossword logic or fully implement the Sudoku game, the knowledge and skills gained from this project have fundamentally changed how I will approach future projects.

                               Key Takeaways, or TL;DR